 - Tuesday 23rd January – Henry Marsh, Neurosurgeon and author.

 - Tuesday 20th February – Andrew Graham-Dixon, Art-historian, critic, broadcaster and author.

 - Monday 12th March – Marty Jopson, Inventor, BBC One Show reporter and author.

 - Monday 16th April – Bettany Hughes, Historian, author and broadcaster.

-- Wednesday 9th May – Jonathan Porritt, Environmentalist and author.
+- Wednesday 9th May – Jonathon Porritt, Environmentalist and author.

 Bookings are now open for all talks in the series.
 Click here for bookings.